Qrishna/pythonicnodejs/README.md

 # pythonicjs
-A nodejs library for those that hate the ugly javascript syntax and love python.
-Javascript sucks and so does nodejs.
-This is my attempt to make it stop sucking so much.
+A nodejs library for those that like python

 ### Installation